Jerry King (musician): Recordings

 He traveled around the US for the next decade until he finally settled again in Wisconsin, where he formed several bands which performed regularly.
 In 2013 he built his studio and proceeded to work on all new original material that later was released under his band name, Cloud Over Jupiter.

 King told Progression magazine, “One thing leads to another; it’s an expanding spider web of communication,” King says.
 “The threads are many.
 We’re all scratching each others’ backs via phone, Internet file-sharing and Skype!
 It's a family of artists who have the same vision, pretty much.
 I would say we believe in music that promotes Rock In Opposition, experimentation, progressive rock and jazz.
 That basically is where we’re coming from.”

 Projects

 Cloud Over Jupiter is King's main outlet for his compositions and he continues to release new albums regularly.
 His wife, Michele King, (vocals, piano and clarinet) has been a consistent band member.
-Moon Men formed in 2017 with the Muffin's founder and multi-instrumentalist Dave Newhouse, drummer Bill Jungwirth, and experimental guitarist Bret Harold Hart.
-They recorded five albums of all original music until the band folded in 2021.
+Moon Men was formed in 2017 by Bret H Hart & The Muffin's founder and multi-instrumentalist Dave Newhouse, and drummer Bill Jungwirth, and bassist/guitarist Jerry King were invited to join the group as rhythm section.
+Moon Men recorded five albums of all original music until the band folded in 2021.

 Newhouse and King continued as a trio with Newhouse's son, George, on drums, calling themselves Moon X. One album has been released to date in 2022.
 In 2018 King collaborated with horror and fantasy writer, John Shirley, on one album of music.
 Shirley has also appeared on the Cloud Over Jupiter album, Short Stories For Tall Aliens.